Xilinx/Vitis-AI/demo/Whole-App-Acceleration/yolo/README.md

 # Accelerating Pre-processing for YOLO inference

+:pushpin: **Note:** This application can be run only on Alveo-U200 platform.

 This application  demonstrates the acceleration of pre-processing of inference of object detection networks like Yolo-v3 and Tiny Yolo-v3.
 Below block diagrams show various steps involved in the pre-processing and the blocks which are accelerated on hardware.

 <div align="center">